2015 Annual Conference

 Who Should Attend?

 Our conference is designed to meet the needs of executive and lay leaders as well as development professionals of our affiliated Jewish camps and partner organizations.
 Workshop content is devoted primarily to JCamp 180's core focus areas: Fundraising, Board Development, Strategic Planning, and Technology.
-And throughout the conference we encourage all attendee to take advantage of informal networking opportunities with new and old peers who share our passion for Jewish camp.
+And throughout the conference we encourage all attendees to take advantage of informal networking opportunities with new and old peers who share our passion for Jewish camp.

 The conference will take place on Sunday, November 2 and Monday, November 3 in Springfield, MA.
 We've created a high-level conference schedule to help you with your travel planning.

 Want to review the detailed workshop sessions we'll be offering this year?
 You can find them at the following links: